Tips for Older Adults Staying Warm in Winter

 - NHS Website / www.nhs.uk

-Most commonly, elderly persons are effected by low temperatures and cold weather by:
+Most commonly, elderly persons are affected by low temperatures and cold weather by:

 - Limited Ability to Regularly Body Temperature

 The elderly may experience a reduced ability to control and regulate body temperature.
 Our cold tolerance is effected as we age due to our metabolism slowling, fat layers under the skin starting to thin and blood vessels losing elasticity.
-In addition, those living with health conditions are more likely to be effected by the cold or may experience an increase in cold sensitivity due to a health condition.
-You can read more about the cold in relation to certain health conditions via providence.org. - Medication Can Alter Body Temperature
+In addition, those living with health conditions are more likely to be effected by the cold or may experience an increase in cold sensitivity due to a health condition. - Medication Can Alter Body Temperature

 Those with conditions of chronic illness and those who are taking multiple medications can be more vulnerable to the cold.
 Certain medication can alter a persons body temperature.
 It is advised to speak to a GP or Pharmacist regarding the medication you are taking to see if / how it may effect yours. - Poor Nutrition